 The American Refractive Surgery Council reports that visual disturbances and common side effects of LASIK typically clear up as your eyes heal within a few days to weeks after the procedure.
 The U.S. National Library of Medicine (NLM) reports the following as possible risk factors associated with LASIK:

 - Sensitivity to light

 - Scarring in the cornea, making it difficult to wear contacts

 - Reduced vision

 According to studies publishes by the FDA, close to half of those who receive LASIK report one visual disturbance — halos are the most common — and nearly a third experience dry eyes persisting at least three months after surgery.
 The FDA further publishes that less than 1 percent of those who undergo LASIK report that the visual symptoms require corrective lenses or are debilitating and prevent them from participating in normal everyday activities.

 The New York Times publishes that neuropathy, or nerve pain, is a possible complication of LASIK since every surgery can cause some level of nerve damage.
 In some cases, dry eyes and scratchiness may also be significant after LASIK.
 This is why the initial screening process is so important.
 People with a history of dry eyes before LASIK are more likely to suffer from issues related to dry eyes after the procedure.

-Vision loss and blindness are possible complications of LASIK, but Consumer Reports explains that this is extremely rare and only occurs in less than 1 percent of those undergoing the procedure.
+Vision loss is an extremely rare complication of LASIK.
+Consumer Reports explains that this only occurs in a fraction of 1 percent of those undergoing the procedure.
 Long-term complications are considered rare and generally the result of poor aftercare, wound healing, or infections.